fl0mb/fl0mb.github.io/content/posts/tekton/index.md

     - --authorization-mode=Node,RBAC
 ...
 ```
 By default, the kubelet starts with the `--anonymous-auth` parameter set to `true` and `--authorization-mode` set to `AlwaysAllow`.
 Consequently, unauthenticated network access to the kubelet's own API grants full control over the containers.
-Exploitation of this configuration was previously described in [this blogpost](https://www.cyberark.com/resources/threat-research-blog/using-kubelet-client-to-attack-the-kubernetes-cluster).
+Exploitation of this configuration was previously described in [this blog post](https://www.cyberark.com/resources/threat-research-blog/using-kubelet-client-to-attack-the-kubernetes-cluster).

 Unfortunately, accessing the reported endpoint at `/pods` returned a 404 error, indicating that it was not a kubelet.
-It could still be a Kubernetes API server but that would require authentication.
+It could still be a Kubernetes API server, but that would require authentication.
 A quick test revealed the following:

 `curl http://tekton-dashboard:9097/api/v1/secrets`: